Benjamin Moore’s Edgecomb Gray is another great neutral wall color.

-The photos I’m including here today are all from our sitting area, right off of our bedroom.
+The photos I’m including here today are all from our sitting area, right off of our master bedroom.

 It’s a tricky spot to photograph, because there’s very little natural light in this cozy space.

 In addition, it works great with the Morning Sky Blue painted ceiling we have in this cozy, little room.

-Edgecomb Gray: A great paint color choice for any room in your home.
+Edgecomb Gray: A great paint color choice for any room in your whole home.

 Above is another view of this room.

 We also considered other neutral paint colors for this space.

-Also, we looked at Sherwin Williams Accessible Beige as well as Agreeable Gray, which is quite similar to Edgecomb Gray, (but with a bit of a green undertone.)
+Also, we looked at Sherwin Williams Accessible Beige as well as Agreeable Gray, which is quite similar to Edgecomb Gray, (but with a bit of green undertones.)

 Due to the lack of natural light neither of these colors had the brightness we were looking for.

 So, we ultimately chose Edgecomb Gray here – since it looks just a bit brighter and it made the space seem more open.